Hostdon/pleroma/docs/docs/configuration/cheatsheet.md

     * `Pleroma.Web.ActivityPub.MRF.FollowBotPolicy`: Automatically follows newly discovered users from the specified bot account.
 Local accounts, locked accounts, and users with "#nobot" in their bio are respected and excluded from being followed.
     * `Pleroma.Web.ActivityPub.MRF.AntiFollowbotPolicy`: Drops follow requests from followbots.
 Users can still allow bots to follow them by first following the bot.
     * `Pleroma.Web.ActivityPub.MRF.KeywordPolicy`: Rejects or removes from the federated timeline or replaces keywords.
 (See [`:mrf_keyword`](#mrf_keyword)).
+    * `Pleroma.Web.ActivityPub.MRF.NormalizeMarkup`: Pass inbound HTML through a scrubber to make sure it doesn't have anything unusual in it.
+On by default, cannot be turned off.
+    * `Pleroma.Web.ActivityPub.MRF.InlineQuotePolicy`: Append a link to a post that quotes another post with the link to the quoted post, to ensure that software that does not understand quotes can have full context.
+On by default, cannot be turned off.
 * `transparency`: Make the content of your Message Rewrite Facility settings public (via nodeinfo).
 * `transparency_exclusions`: Exclude specific instance names from MRF transparency.
 The use of the exclusions feature will be disclosed in nodeinfo as a boolean value.
 * `transparency_obfuscate_domains`: Show domains with `*` in the middle, to censor them if needed.
 For example, `ridingho.me` will show as `rid*****.me`